 Some impacts on healthcare professionals are obvious and measurable.
 Nurses and providers are wearing considerable protective equipment for long periods of time resulting in discomfort, exhaustion, and stress.
-Despite this added stress, there remains a need for hypervigilance as they interact with the patients and families of those affected.
+Despite this added stress, a need remains for hypervigilance as they interact with the patients and families of those affected.
 For these reasons, we must closely (re)evaluate the following:

 - 10-12-hour shifts with minimal breaks and personal space and time